Back to Blog

 • Efficient for retrieving specific columns.

-• Better for data warehousing and business intelligence applications.
+• Better for AI data warehousing and AI business intelligence applications.

-• Faster for analytical queries involving large datasets.
+• Faster for AI model training queries involving large datasets.

-• May be less efficient for transactional workloads with frequent inserts, updates, and deletes.
+• May be less efficient for AI user management transactional workloads.

-• Retrieving entire records can be less efficient.
+• AI inference systems requiring entire record retrieval can be less efficient.

 Disk Storage Considerations: